-Thorn is a Utah local pest management company.
-We are a QualityPro certified company which is a prestigious accreditation awarded too less than 3% of the pest management companies in the US.
+Thorn is a local Utah pest management company.
+We are a QualityPro certified company which is a prestigious accreditation awarded to less than 3% of the pest management companies in the US.

 The National Pest Management Association (NPMA) released a watchlist of cities for increased vector pest pressure this season (winter 2020).
 Utah’s capital, Salt Lake City, made the list.
 A “vector” pest is a pest that is able to transmit diseases to humans.
 These pests can include rodents, mosquitos, ticks, flies, and cockroaches.

 Utah residents should be aware of the increased threat from rodents this season.

 Rodents make excellent “vehicles” for harboring and rapidly transporting diseases.
 They have been found to carry over 55 different diseases.
 Millions of viruses can fit on a single rodent dropping.
 A house mouse excretes between 50-75 droppings in just 24 hours.
 Rodents are prolific breeders and are well-adapted to living with humans.
 They and their parasites share our homes, workspaces, restaurants, schools, and other buildings.
 Rodents nest and sleep in our furniture where we rest and in kitchens where we prepare our food.
 With all this close contact, we are vulnerable to potential transmission of the various pathogens carried by rodents.